Moral-Authority/frontend/src/graphql/README.md

 export default CreateUser;
 ```

-And for updating user info we'll do:
+And for updating the user:

 ```js
 import { UPDATE_USER_MUTATION } from '../graphql/Mutations';